Next Start

 Lane Griffon Is Creating a New Automotive Legacy

 Lane Griffon's father passed away in 2009, but his son honors his dad's memory every day at work.
 Lane's dad knew a lot about cars, but Lane had never learned much about them.
-When Lane graduated high school in 2011, he decided to enroll in Universal Technical Institute (UTI) in Houston, Texas where he could study the Automotive Technology Program and pursue what his dad had been interested in.
+After graduating high school, he decided to enroll in Universal Technical Institute (UTI) where he could study the Automotive Technology program and pursue what his dad had been interested in.1

 Lane says he had a great experience with the majority of the instructors, particularly his teachers for brakes and air conditioning courses.
 He says the teachers at UTI “kept the class alive,” creating a supportive environment for students, including those who were new to auto technology like Lane was.

-In addition to the automotive program, Lane also completed the Diesel Technology Program and the Ford Accelerated Credential Training (FACT) Program.
-Lane graduated UTI in 2013.
+In addition to the automotive program, Lane also completed the Diesel Technology program and the Ford Accelerated Credential Training (FACT) Program.

 Today, Lane is a technician at Sterling McCall Chevrolet, formerly Munday Chevrolet.
-He says his dad would be proud of the path he has taken.1
+He says his dad would be proud of the path he has taken.

 “It does take a little bit to get where you want to be, but it's worth it,” Lane says.